zalando/restful-api-guidelines/http/Http.md

 - partial upload, i.e. only a specific subset of resource fields are replaced
 - usually not robust against non existence of the entity
-- since implementing PATCH correctly is a bit tricky we strongly suggest to go for the following:
+- since implementing PATCH correctly is a bit tricky we strongly suggest to choose one and only one of the following patterns per endpoint, unless forced by [a backwards compatible change](../compatibility/Compatibility#compatibility):
     1. use PUT with a custom media type and only if that isn't sufficient anymore
     2. use PATCH with [JSON Merge Patch](https://tools.ietf.org/html/rfc7396), a specialized media type `application/merge-patch+json` that is a partial resource representation.
 If updates are too complex to be expressed with a merge patch, you should
     3. use PATCH with [JSON Patch](http://tools.ietf.org/html/rfc6902), a specialized media type `application/json-patch+json` that includes instructions on how to change the resource
+    4. use POST if the PATCH request does not modify the resource in a way defined by the semantics of the media type

 ### DELETE